Sure Gonna Miss Her

 "Sure Gonna Miss Her" is a song written by Bobby Russell and was recorded by Gary Lewis & the Playboys.
-The song reached #9 on The Billboard Hot 100 in 1966.
+The song reached No. 9 on The Billboard Hot 100 in 1966, and No. 21 in Canada.

-The song was first recorded with prominent guitar and drums, but was rejected.
+It was first recorded with prominent guitar and drums, but was rejected.
 It was re-recorded with added horns and became the hit single version which was featured on mono copies of the Hits Again! and Golden Greats albums.
 However, their stereo counterparts feature the original version without the horns.

 Gary Lewis told interviewer Ray Shasho in 2013 that "You know what's funny though, the largest selling internet tune of mine is "Sure Gonna Miss Her," even above "This Diamond Ring" and "She's Just My Style."
 It's the biggest selling record of mine on the internet.
 It's a great song, but I would never figure that one above the others."

 Personnel

 According to the AFM contract sheet, the following musicians played on the tracks.